What is the Energy Performance Certificate?

 Scored from A (most efficient) to G (least efficient), it offers homeowners and potential buyers insights into a property's energy consumption, heating, cooling, and insulation.
 It aids in comparing energy efficiencies of different properties and anticipating energy expenses.

-However, there are concerns as older buildings may face high renovation costs to meet energy standards, potentially reducing their market value.
+Some older buildings may need expensive renovations to meet energy standards, which could lower their market value.
 While the Certificate indicates energy efficiency, it doesn't guarantee significant energy savings.
 Though not a complete solution, it promotes awareness of home energy consumption.
 So is Australia ready for our own Energy Performance Certificate?

 Energy Performance Certificate for the home – what is it?

-We can all agree that energy efficiency is a very important aspect of reducing our greenhouse gas emissions and the effects of climate change.
+We all agree that saving energy is important for reducing greenhouse gas emissions and fighting climate change.
 The Germans also understood this and devised an Energy Performance Certificate for their homes.
 The German Energy Performance Certificate, also known as the “Energieausweis“, is a document that provides specific details and information regarding a building’s energy efficiency.

 family posing in front of home with an Energy Performance Certificate